PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

 ### Identifying the running applications

-You can use `runc list` to list all the active applications and their status.
+To list all the active applications and their status, use `runc list` .

 1. The first steps of an application update include stopping and terminating a running instance of the application (if one exists).